 One of the Best Comedies

 Thompson is played brilliantly by Johnny Depp.
 The actor gives one of his most manic performances ever.
-The whole drug-fuelled style is conveyed perfectly by the writing and directing of Terry Gilliam, of Monty Python fame.
+The whole drug-fueled style is conveyed perfectly by the writing and directing of Terry Gilliam, of Monty Python fame.

 Are you're looking for a comedy about Vegas?
 This one will have you laughing and horrified at the same time, and is the perfect casino movie for you.